 - A. We will use the symbols included in the Symbols for Phonetic Transcription in the Oral Courses Section.
 These are included in the pronunciation packet. - B. Quizzes may be announced or unannounced at the instructor's discretion.
 Topics will include anything previously covered in class and/or assigned by the professor as homework.
-This means that the content of the quizzes may originate from readings and/or listening activities, public speaking as well as pronunciation principles, oral assignments, and transcriptions.
+This means that the content of the quizzes may originate from readings and/or listening activities, public speaking as well as pronunciation principles, oral assignments, and transcriptions. - C. Even though attendance is not mandatory, and it is not assigned a percentage in the evaluation, professors might keep an attendance record.

-- C. Aspects to take into account regarding speeches: - Both informative speeches (informative speech and Exam I) will be individual and last 8 minutes.
+D. Aspects to take into account regarding speeches:

+- Both informative speeches (informative speech and exam I) will be individual and last 8 minutes.
 Mismanagement of time will be harshly penalized. - Students will have the chance to choose the topic of their choice as long as it originates from the following general themes: violence, world and regional conflicts, violations of human rights, resource exploitation (from a socio economic perspective), and social responsibility. - Any suggested topic that relates to bioethics, environment, health, media and/or technology will be rejected. - Within the first two weeks of the semester, students will be asked to report two topics for the speeches. - Topics will be accepted on a first-come, first-served basis-meaning that no two individuals may have the same topic. - If a topic of the student's liking has already been chosen, they will have to change the approach to the theme. - Students will need approval of the topic before moving onto the next step: the outline. - The outline is not graded.
 However, as a crucial element of the speech, students are highly encouraged to submit it. - Students who do not report the topics or submit the outline when required do so at their own risk.
 Feedback will not be provided. - Visual aids are mandatory.

-D. For the group discussions:
+E. For the group discussions:

-- The same topic restrictions apply for both group discussions (group discussion and Exam II). - Within the first two weeks of the second part of the semester, groups will be asked to report two topics for the discussions. - Students will work in groups of 4-5 members and will have from 40-50 minutes to have their discussion depending on the number of members of the group.
+- The same topic restrictions apply for both group discussions (group discussion and exam II). - Within the first two weeks of the second part of the semester, groups will be asked to report two topics for the discussions. - Students will work in groups of 4-5 members and will have from 40-50 minutes to have their discussion depending on the number of members of the group.
 Each group member is responsible for their own participation and their group performance.
 Given the nature of this evaluation, visual aids are not mandatory. - Students will need approval of the topics before moving onto the next step: the outline. - Students who do not report the topics or submit the outline when required do so at their own risk.
 Feedback will not be provided. - In case one member of a group is absent or late on the day of any oral evaluation (speeches or debates), the student will not have another opportunity to present should there be no valid justification for being absent.
 The student will be given a zero (0), and the other group members will then carry out the presentation without the absentee.
 This also means that the other group members will have to perform the tasks the absentee would have performed had they attended class.